-The School's anticipated Access activities for 2020/21-2024/25 are presented overleaf.
-Starred items () are not funded under the Access & Participation Plan 2020 (with the exception of the String training programme in GYA) but form a part of the School's overall commitment to widening participation.
+The School's anticipated Access activities for 2020/21-2024/25 are presented below (updated in 2022).
+Starred items () are not funded under the Access & Participation Plan (with the exception of the String training programme in GYA) but form a part of the School's overall commitment to widening participation.